jrkerns/pylinac/docs/source/topics/image_metrics.rst

       :align: center

 #.
 The image is then converted to binary using a threshold.
 The threshold
    starts at 0.02.
+E.g. for this threshold value any pixel below 0.02 is set to 0 and everything above it is set to 1.
-The resulting binary image is analyzed to see if each "blob" passed the ``detection_conditions``.
+   The resulting binary image is analyzed to see if each "blob" passed all of the ``detection_conditions``.

    .. image:: ../images/metric_algo_0.02_binary.png
       :width: 600